mtg-x/event-template/README.md

 You can edit your code of Conduct in the `_pages/coc/_/coc.html` file

 ## Installation (for local development)
 1. For first time user, you have to install Ruby and NodeJS.
-You may follow my installation guide in my [Jekyll tutorial](http://melvinchng.github.io/jekyll/installation.html#ruby-and-nodejs-installation) or [Ruby on Rails Tutorial](http://melvinchng.github.io/jekyll/RubyOnRailsInstallation.html) for Windows, Linux, and MacOS (installation videos are included).
+You may follow this installation guide in [Jekyll tutorial](http://melvinchng.github.io/jekyll/installation.html#ruby-and-nodejs-installation) or [Ruby on Rails Tutorial](http://melvinchng.github.io/jekyll/RubyOnRailsInstallation.html) for Windows, Linux, and MacOS (installation videos are included).
 2. Install Jekyll by using the command `gem install jekyll`.
 3. Then, install Jekyll Sitemap and Jekyll SEO gems by using the command `gem install jekyll-sitemap` and `gem install jekyll-seo-tag`.
 4. Start your localhost server by using the command `jekyll serve`.
 Make sure that you are at the root directory of your folder before using this command.